MozCCBham/Community/README.md

 ## What are we up to?

 All kinds of activities around teaching, building and protecting the web - the details are up to you, the members!
-We started [with a list of ideas](https://gitlab.bham.ac.uk/MozCC-Bham/community/issues?label_name%5B%5D=Lesson), so please give a thumbs up to the topics you're interested in and suggest anything that we might have missed out on but you want to do as part of the Club.
+We started [with a list of ideas](https://gitlab.bham.ac.uk/MozCC-Bham/community/issues?label_name%5B%5D=Lesson), so please give a thumbs up to the topics you're interested in and suggest anything that we might have missed out on, but you want to do as part of the Club.